aakarshrigaps/OnblickAutomationDocs/docs/writing-tests/module-wise/project-tests.md

 ## Upload Documents (Client and Vendor/1099)

-Uploading documents such as client agreements and vendor (1099) documents is essential for compliance and record-keeping.
+Uploading documents such as client agreements and vendor/1099 documents is essential for compliance and record-keeping.

 ### Steps